 Impressive concert for the brave choice of new music, excellent musicianship and dedication to bring it to life.
 Great Sydney has groups so enthusiastically dedicated to sharing new music.

 Acacia Quartet approach music with humility and an invitation to the listener to engage.
 This is a great quality in a quartet.
-Long may it reign and have more of this brave programming and wonderful p
+Long may it reign and have more of this brave programming and wonderful performance.

 The performance of the Second Symphony the ensemble produced a big sound for the space and is better suited to chamber music arrangement.